What Happens at Trial

 Courtroom Rules may surprise Jurors and Victims alike!

 Many people have never been in a civil case trial, and want to know why certain things happen at jury trials.

 - If the Jury awards a verdict, who is going to pay it?

 - Are the witnesses (or the lawyers) lying to the Jury?

 - How are civil injury trials different from criminal cases?

 - Why isn’t anyone allowed to talk about insurance in my trial?

-Atlanta Legal System – The answers to these questions and many others are explained in this look behind the scenes of a Georgia jury trial.
+Georgia Legal System – The answers to these questions and many others are explained in this look behind the scenes of a jury trial.

 The Millar Law Firm is selective in the cases and clients we accept.
 We never accept cases from people who are not actually injured and we never encourage our clients to have medical care that isn’t necessary.